brosenan/muon/README.md

 If a hook needs to reference objects (either a goal or the next hook) that are too far away to be represented with 15 bits, the offset may point to a variable which in turn will point to the desired goal/hook.

+The calculation of the offsets is identical to the way it is done for pairs.

 #### Stack

 The stack is represented by a variable-size _signed_ `int32` array.
 Pushing to the stack involves adding an element at the end of the array, while popping the stack involves removing the last element.